peterprototypes/peterprototypes/README.md

     </a>
 </h2>

-<p align="center">Professinal software developer passionate about hardware and electronics.</p>
+<p align="center">Professional software developer passionate about hardware and electronics.</p>

 Hey 👋, I'm Peter.
-I'm a software dev by day and hardware hacker by night.
-I love open source projects and the people doing them!
+I'm a software dev by day and a hardware hacker by night.
+I love open-source projects and the people doing them!
 I'm a compulsive learner and, if I could, would download a car and 3D print it.

 [![Github](https://img.shields.io/github/followers/peterprototypes?label=Follow%20Me&style=social)](https://github.com/peterprototypes)
 <img alt="Cover Photo" src="./assets/cover.jpg">